 The Tomb of Maimonides (Rabbi Moshe Ben Maimon or Rambam) is situated in Tiberias on the western shore of the Sea of Galilee.
 Maimonides (1135-1204) was a learned Torah scholar, philosopher; physician and codifier of Jewish law.
 Rambam is one of several important “tsadikim” (righteous ones) and Rabbinical figures buried in Tiberias as it is one of Israel’s four holy Jewish cities.

 Maimonides was born in Cordoba, Spain in 1135 and grew to be an authority on Jewish law.
-He and his family fled Spain for Morocco in 1135 due to religious persecution and eventually settled in Egypt where he became doctor to the Sultan Saladin, Muslim ruler of Egypt.
+He and his family fled Spain for Morocco in 1135 due to religious persecution and eventually settled in Egypt where he became a doctor to Sultan Saladin, Muslim ruler of Egypt.
 Rambam died in Egypt in 1204 and requested that his body be laid to rest in the Holy Land.

 His contribution to medicine included observations on the anatomy of the uterus, recognition of psychosomatics and especially in the field of medical ethics.
 Among his greatest works are The Guide to the Perplexed and the Mishnah Torah.
 Rambam composed a prayer for healers equivalent to the Hippocratic Oath but in a religious context.
-Rambam made an impact no only on Judaism and Torah studies but also in the fields of philosophy and medicine.
+Rambam made an impact not only on Judaism and Torah studies but also in the fields of philosophy and medicine.

 Praying at Rambam’s Grave

 The most popular time to prayer at Rambam’s grave is on the anniversary of his passing.
 It is also traditional to visit the tomb on the eve of Rosh Hashanah (Jewish New Year) and Yom Kippur (the Day of Atonement) to pray for the tzadik to intercede on our behalf on the Day of Judgment.

-Visiting Rambam’s Tomb inn Tiberias
+Visiting Rambam’s Tomb in Tiberias

 A long walkway leading to the tomb is lined with columns inscribed with the titles of the 14 volumes of the Mishnah.
-At the end of the walkway a large geometrically-shaped sculpture representing a crown covers an open-air courtyard.
+At the end of the walkway, a large geometrically-shaped sculpture representing a crown covers an open-air courtyard.
 The tomb is located here as well as various plaques bearing prayers and quotes.